Programming-Competitions/AIMO-Competition/README.md

  - someone test reframe the questions for the bot to see where it goes wrong
  - DPO for Math?
 Correct/Incorrect solutions?
  - FT like orca-math did, bascially just SFT once, then KTO, then KTO again, if no KTO then double DPO, (make synthetic pairs for DPO)
+ - from https://arxiv.org/pdf/2406.02543, ask a question, get an answer, if the model is low on knowledge, then when asking the same question with other possible answers, drastically changes the answers, while if its sure, will barely change the answer (also keeping answer probabilites probably helps here)

 ## hmm possible path forward